caoyu-noob/BAG/README.md

 - Trained model

-Anyone who needs the trained model in our submission can find it on the [Codalab](https://worksheets.codalab.org/bundles/0x26949d12bc5845c2a341b2ede40986f1)
+Anyone who needs the trained model in our submission can find it on the [Codalab](https://worksheets.codalab.org/bundles/0x26949d12bc5845c2a341b2ede40986f1) (Only TF version is available)

 ## Acknowledgement